Javauto/javauto-notepad-plusplus/README.md

 * The AutoComplete files are located in the **plugins\APIs** folder, to be found in the Notepad++ Install Folder, most often **C:\Program Files\Notepad++**.
 Copy the **javauto.xml** file into this folder.
 * Restart Notepad++

-## Notes

-The color scheme is built for the default theme (white background).